 It'll take you roughly 1.5 hours to go from Koh Samui to Koh Phangan by ferries, but only 10-20 minutes by speed boats, but price can vary widely between the two.

 There is also an option for you to do the bus and ferry or train and ferry combination, which you can book through online ticketing websites or agents in Bangkok.

-Drinks, Food, and Activities at the Full Moon Party
+Drinks, Food, and Activities

 When it comes to partying at Koh Phangan, there's definitely no shortage of foods and refreshments to keep you partying all night long.

 A huge theme and attraction for drinks at the Full Moon Party is its drink buckets.
 They typically contain a strong energy drink, a small bottle of alcohol, soda, and ice cubes.
 These drink buckets aren't for everyone though, so feel free to not mix in the energy drink or all of the alcohol into your bucket drink.

 The typical mix is around 250-300ml of vodka or whiskey, Thai version of Red Bull, with the remaining being soda and ice.

 These buckets will usually set you back around 250-500 baht, which is roughly 7-14 USD.